 - Non-resident Indians can also apply for the card.

-- Foreigners who are residing in India can also take the card.
+- Foreigners who are residing in India can also take the Aadhaar Card.

 How to Get an Aadhar Card

 The Aadhar card is absolutely free.
 However, one cannot apply for an Aadhar card online.
-Citizens can only book an appointment online for an Adhar centre.
+Citizens can only book an appointment online for an Aadhaar centre.

 Documents Required for Aadhar Card